Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - Date validation, especially validating against entering dates in the past.
 - Email reminders of membership dues needs some refinement.
   A member can be enmailed, but the email not recorded against the member's document.
+- Email news of activities to all members at once, rather than one member at a time.

 ## Technologies Used